thedzy/Python/Snippets/README.md

 Simple sqlite3 database connecion, insert and query
 ## try_and_catch.py
 Simple try and catch statement for rolling back on a statement
+## turn_on_autoproxy.py
+Turn on autoproxy discovery for all interfaces